Qarik-Group/concourse-tutorial/README.md

 git commit -m "Bumped date"
 ```

-First, it copied the input resource `resource-gist` into the output resource `updated-gist`.
+First, it copied the input resource `resource-gist` into the output resource `updated-gist` (using `git clone` as the preferred `git` way to do this).
 The modifications are subsequently made to the `updated-gist` directory, including a `git commit`.
 It is this `updated-gist` and its additional `git commit` that is subsequently pushed back to the gist by the pipeline step:

 ```yaml
 - put: resource-gist